ParacelFramework/Parpacks/readme.md

 Think about it.
 You are asking a machine to reference all of human literature and write a book about a programmer writing for an instructor set framework that has only been around since the 1980s-1990s.
 Of course it will get confused.

 The model itself is not "intelligent."
 It is a mirrored ghostwriter for *your* cognition.
 This is powerful, but also potentially destabilizing if you forget it's a cognitive loop between your brain and the model.
+The power comes from understanding how your own brain builds on its internal language using context clues.

 > ⚠️ Set a timer.
 Don't live inside the recursion.